inframanufaktur/eleventy-plugin-embed-mastodon/README.md

 Embed Mastodon posts in your Eleventy pages.

-Supports two modes: `full` and `quote`.
+Supports two modes: `full` and `quote` (coming soon).
 Full mode is a «classic» emded, and quote renders a reduced blockquote.

 The plugin parses all images through `@11ty/eleventy-img`.